 With a plated, die-cast construction and finish, this bridge was made specifically for models that can house a vintage-style bridge.
 It will fit several models of guitars, including Deluxe Fat Strats, Deluxe Player Strats, Double Fat Strats, Deluxe Powerhouse Strats, and others.

 Once in place, we plugged our Strat into our Twin Reverb to run some tests.
 We played through a series of motives and accompaniment patterns in order to simulate real-life playing experiences.
-During our tests, we felt that this bridge provided good stability for its price.
-That said, we did not see an improvement in the tone or sustain of our instrument, not even when playing through heavily distorted solos and power chords.
+During our tests, we felt this bridge provided good stability for its price.
+That said, we didn’t see an improvement in the tone or sustain of our instrument, not even when playing through heavily distorted solos and power chords.

 As far as comfort, we felt right at home with this bridge, as we’ve owned some other Strats with vintage-style bridges in the past.
 Our right hand felt the familiar touch of classic-style stamped steel saddles, so there were no surprises there.
-Naturally, we played more conservative and traditional parts, in order to match this bridge style, with your typical average guitarist stuff: chords, blues licks, some finger picking, etc.
+Naturally, we played more conservative and traditional parts in order to match this bridge style, with your typical average guitarist stuff: chords, blues licks, some finger picking, etc.

 This bridge features a 2-3/16″ mounting spacing and can take any standard 10-32-inch tremolo arm.
-Since it is a vintage style bridge, we played according to what most folks that see out this bridge would.
+Since it’s a vintage style bridge, we played according to what most folks that see out this bridge would.
 In other words, no dive bombs or pyrotechnics.
 Just good ol’ rock and blues, with a bit of country and even a jazz lick or two.

-In short, a good and affordable vintage-style bridge for a player that prefers that classic feeling.
+In short, a good and affordable vintage-style bridge for a player who prefers that classic feeling.
 Guitarists looking for a modern feel, or those that seek to improve their sustain, may wanna look elsewhere.

 Verdict: The Fender Stratocaster Bridge Assembly Vintage-Style offers players the ability to swap their current bridge with a vintage-type bridge that offers the stability that modern players expect.